 What are the various modes of funds acceptable at ICICI Bank for initiating a remittance?

 The various available modes that ICICI Bank shall accept for making a remittance are:

 NETS: Both account holders/ non-account holders of ICICI Bank can use the NETS terminal at the branch for making payment toward remittance.The limit on such transactions shall be the limit imposed by the NETS debit card issuing bank (namely DBS, OCBC, UOB, Standard Chartered Bank.

-Cheque: Both account holders/ non-account holders of ICICI Bank can deposit a cheque (either of ICICI Bank or any other bank in Singapore) at ICICI Bank.
+Cheque: Both account holders/ non-account holders of ICICI Bank can deposit a cheque (of any other bank in Singapore) in ICICI Bank.

 Cash: Both account holders/ non-account holders of ICICI Bank can deposit cash upto SGD 10,000.